Royal Tyrone Fusiliers: Long peace

 The Earl of Caledon died on 8 April 1839 and on 1 May his son, James Alexander, 3rd Earl of Caledon, a former Regular officer, was appointed Colonel in his place.
 A large number of officers were appointed and promoted in the regiment on 1 May 1846, though by now the permanent staff had been reduced to the adjutant, sergeant-major and no more than eight sergeants.

 Royal Tyrone Fusiliers

 1852 Reforms

-The Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a renewed period of international tension.
+The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a renewed period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: